Jeep Wagoneer: Fourth generation (WS; 2022)

 The fourth-generation Wagoneer and Grand Wagoneer are full-size SUVs and full-size luxury SUVs based on the Ram 1500 (DT) chassis.
 It was revealed in March 2021 for the 2022 model year as the flagship model of Jeep.
 Production of the fourth-generation Jeep Wagoneers began in 2021.
+The Wagoneer was merged into the Grand Wagoneer line for the 2026 model year.